palvicoder/palvicoder.github.io/README.md

 They also motivated us for our college journey.

 <h2> | Date | 12-07-24 | </h2>
-Today we learnt how to use canva.
-Our seniors gave us many information about canva and we also create designer templates.
+<oi>Today we learnt how to use canva.
+Our seniors gave us many information about canva and we also create designer templates.</oi>

 | Date | 15-07-2024 | Guest | Description |